 My calculations didn’t impress her, but the soul-crushing impact of my words was obvious on her face.
 Very smooth, Dave, I realized too late, very constructive.

-You’d think a pastor, someone called to think and speak in thoughtful, helpful, biblical ways, would have found something better to say at that moment—or at least something a little less damaging.
+You’d think a pastor, someone called to think and speak in thoughtful, helpful, biblical ways, would have found something better to say at that moment.
 But despite my arrogant, sinful words, Kimm was able once again to cover over with love and patiently help me see what was wrong with them.